krakend/krakend-documentation/ai-gateway/mcp-gateway.md

 - Add [CORS](/docs/service-settings/cors/)
 - Add [IP filtering](/docs/enterprise/throttling/ipfilter/) {{< badge >}}Enterprise{{< /badge >}}
 - Add [security policies](/docs/enterprise/security-policies/) or [CEL expressions](/docs/endpoints/common-expression-language-cel/) with business logic
+- Move the passing of headers to the gateway and make the client unaware with [Martian](/docs/backends/martian/)
 - Limit the [payload size](/docs/enterprise/endpoints/maximum-request-size) of the requests {{< badge >}}Enterprise{{< /badge >}}

 - And a long etcetera, check the documentation menu.